 Other forms of exercise, particularly aerobic activity, also appear to improve both positive and negative symptoms, quality of life, and cognition.
 According to a review of dozens of studies published in

 Schizophrenia treatment is an active area of research around the world.
-Ongoing clinical trials are looking at the use of ketamine, a drug that has shown promise in depression treatment in recent years, and transcranial electrical stimulation, among other treatments.
+Ongoing clinical trials are looking at the use of

 Recent advancements in treatment also include long-acting injectable antipsychotic medications and transdermal patches to deliver those drugs, both of which help with adherence in people who may not reliably take oral medications.